okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 </tr>
 </table>

-If we were to add more shoping carts, we would have to ensure that the customer id never repeated itself, because one shopping cart can belong to only one customer in this one-to-one model.
+If we were to add more shoping carts, we would have to ensure that the customer id never repeated itself, because a customer can only have one shopping cart in our model.

 One-to-many relationships are modeled the same way in a SQL style database.
 A forein key attribute will refer to the id of a particular object in another table.
 But the values of the forein keys are allowed to repeat.